danielemoraschi/sitemap-common/README.md

 This package provides all of the components to crawl a website and build and write sitemaps file.

+Example of console application using the library: [dmoraschi/sitemap-app](https://github.com/danielemoraschi/sitemap-app)

 ## Installation

 Run the following command and provide the latest stable version (e.g v1.0.0):